-of RED flashes # of GREEN flashes Fig ure 6
+of RED # of GREEN

+flashes flashes

+Figure 6

-3. Press and hold the SET STOPS/CLEAR FAULTS button on the back of the touchpad for five (5) seconds (Fig 2).
+- Press and hold the SET STOPS/CLEAR FAULTS button on the back of the touchpad for five (5) seconds (Fig 2).
 Both RED & GREEN LEDs will be on solid while pressing this button.
-After 5 seconds, the GREEN LED will begin flashing and the RED LED will remain solid on.
+After 5 seconds, the GREEN LED will begin flashing and the RED LED will remain solid on. - 4.
+The unit is now ready to retract the room.
+Press and hold the ROOM SLIDEOUT MO-TOR buttons 1 and 2 on the back of the touchpad (Fig 3).